Yamsman/scc/README.md

 # scc

-A C compiler written with the objective of supporting most C99 features in addition to being self-hosting.
+A hand-written C compiler with the objectives of being C99 compliant and self-hosting.
-Currently missing a good amount of functionality, but can currently output a limited amount of x86_64 assembly.
+Currently, a lot of detailed functionality is missing, but the compiler can already output limited x86\_64 assembly for some constructions.

 ## TODO
+Major features that aren't implemented yet:

 ### Lexical analysis and preprocessing
-* Function macro expansion
 * User-defined type recognition

 ### Parsing
-* For loops
 * Switch statements
-* Ternary operator
-* Enums
 * Initializers
 * Bitfields
 * Typedefs